Aunsiels/project1_ir/README.md

 - `tinyir.jar` as part of `lib`
 - `build.sbt`
 - the directory `labelingtestdocs` which contains the three resulting test results.
-- and this README.md file.
+- and this `README.md` file.

-Note: We had continuing conflicts between the tinyir and the breeze libraries.
+*Note*: We had continuing conflicts between the tinyir and the breeze libraries.
 This is why we decided to build tinyir for Scala 2.11.5 and provide it as jar.

 ## Running